veithen/veithen.github.io/_posts/2012-10-07-rhq-websphere-plug-in-released.md

  - WebSphere
 blogger: /2012/10/rhq-websphere-plug-in-released.html
 disqus: true
+description: >
+ I've been working for quite some time now on a WebSphere plug-in for RHQ.
+It has already been running successfully for more than a year in a production environment with several dozens WebSphere Application Server instances, and the first official release of the plug-in is now available.
 ---

 I've been working for quite some time now on a WebSphere plug-in for [RHQ](http://www.jboss.org/rhq).
 RHQ is an Open